RSE-Sheffield/git-github-zero-to-hero/content/_index.en.md

 ---
-title: "Git & Github through GitKraken Client - From Zero to Hero!"
+title: "Git & GitHub through GitKraken Client - From Zero to Hero!"
 ---

 In this course you'll be learning version control and collaboration through Git, GitHub & GitKraken Client